arkatebi/OpenWorld-problem/README.md

 workspace, the program will automatically download these files.

 ```
-Note: If you have the files already downloaded, please rename them using
+Note: if you have the files already downloaded, please rename them using
 the same naming convention as they are written in the sprot_files.txt which
 you can find in the workspace: